 Studying is the key to passing the NH real estate test.
 Don't make the mistake of thinking that you can pass without it!
 Any reputable NH real estate course should include test preparation materials and practice exams to get you ready for the exam.
 You should also get some sort of study guide or course textbook as part of your course registration fee that you can use to study for the license exam.

-The New Hampshire real estate license test is offered in a few different test center locations:
+The New Hampshire real estate license test is offered in a few different testing center locations:

 Often!
 The New Hampshire real estate license exam is offered most days of the week during regular business hours.
 You can view the upcoming available test dates on PSI Exam's website here.